 Students attend regular meetings with the College Deans to discuss improvements and decide actions.
 The Students' Union is signed up to ‘Green Impact Students’ Unions’.
 Students are encouraged to join the Climate Emergency Network and contribute to discussions on climate and sustainability at the university.

 We have student Societies dedicated to furthering green issues at UAL, including the Green Roof Society who have created a green growing space where edibles such as strawberries and herbs are grown.

 Sustainability is a key part of the staff and student induction process at UAL with the Sustainability Coordinator presenting at both.
 The induction centres on UAL’s approach to sustainability, offering practical sustainability advice and the various ways to get involved.
 This includes events and campaigns.
 For example - beekeeping, gardening, the Sustainability Projects Fund and the Sustainability Working Group.
 Take a look at our Induction Presentation (PDF 6MB) .

-Following our climate emergency statement in September, sustainability and climate learning outcomes have been introduced into every course and we are rolling out a Carbon Literacy Training module for staff and students.
+Following our climate emergency statement, sustainability and climate learning outcomes have been introduced into every course, and our Climate Emergency Network have rolled out the award winning Climate Emergency Interactive – an introduction video for staff and students.